nilportugues/laravel5-jsonapi/README.md

 Follow up, we'll be creating Transformers.
 One Transformer is required for each class and it must implement the `\NilPortugues\Api\Mappings\JsonApiMapping` interface.

+We will be placing these files at `app/Model/Api`:

 **EmployeesTransformer**

 ```php